- Changing settings

 - On gesture (the feature is shown for about 10 seconds on wrist gesture)

-Some of the available features require an unlock key.
-These options are marked by a key icon 🔑 in the settings.
+Some ‘premium’ features require an unlock key.
+These options are marked by a star icon 🌟 in the settings.

-If you try to activate a locked feature without a valid key, a key icon will be displayed to indicate that the feature is not accessible.
+If you select a locked feature without a valid key, it will work, but a floating padlock icon will appear on the screen.

 IMPORTANT: The 12-digit unlock key is created for a 6-digit token that is unique to your watch.
 So, if you enter incorrect 6-digit token on the unlock page, you will receive an incorrect key that will not work.
 Please be careful and make sure you enter the correct token!